seon9cho/seon9cho/Projects.md

 ## Research Projects

-These projects represent the research projects I've done on my own, or collaborated with others.
-The work mainly consists of in-depth explorations of complex topics, often involving novel methodologies or advanced techniques in machine learning, signal processing, and mathematical modeling.
+These projects showcase research I have conducted independently or in collaboration with others.
+They primarily involve in-depth explorations of complex topics, often involving novel methodologies or advanced techniques in machine learning, signal processing, and mathematical modeling.

 <table>
   <thead>